simonguest/react-lifecalendar/README.md

 With the server up and running, browse to http://localhost:8000 to view the component with sample data (available in ./example/components/App.js).
 Hover over the elements to display a tooltip corresponding with the data.

-This example is also compatible with the Webpack Hot Reloader (HMR), invoked by webpack-dev-server example/.

 ## Installation

 To use the component in your own React-based project: